 This specification details a model for representing potential and completed activities using the JSON format.

-This document was published by the Social Web Working Group as a Working Draft.
+This document was published by the Social Web Working Group as a Candidate Recommendation.
 This document is intended to become a W3C Recommendation.
-If you wish to make comments regarding this document, please send them to email@example.com (subscribe, archives).
+If you wish to make comments regarding this document, please send them to firstname.lastname@example.org (subscribe, archives).
+W3C publishes a Candidate Recommendation to indicate that the document is believed to be stable and to encourage implementation by the developer community.
+This Candidate Recommendation is expected to advance to Proposed Recommendation no earlier than 18 October 2016.
 All comments are welcome.

 Please see the Working Group's implementation report.

 Publication as a Candidate Recommendation does not imply endorsement by the W3C Membership.
 This is a draft document and may be updated, replaced or obsoleted by other documents at any time.
 It is inappropriate to cite this document as other than work in progress.

 This document was produced by a group operating under the 5 February 2004 W3C Patent Policy.
 W3C maintains a public list of any patent disclosures made in connection with the deliverables of the group; that page also includes instructions for disclosing a patent.
 An individual who has actual knowledge of a patent which the individual believes contains Essential Claim(s) must disclose the information in accordance with section 6 of the W3C Patent Policy.

 This document is governed by the 1 September 2015 W3C Process Document.

 In the most basic sense, an "Activity" is a semantic description of an action.
 It is the goal of this specification to provide a JSON-based syntax that is sufficient to express metadata about activities in a rich, human-friendly but machine-processable and extensible manner.
 This can include constructing natural-language descriptions or visual representations about the activity, associating actionable information with various types of objects, communicating or recording activity logs, or delegation of potential actions to other applications.